spjy/jotted-topics/ee.md

 A resistor is a linear two terminal passive circuit element that contains a resistance.

 #### Series Resistance Addition
 If two resistors are in series, then that means it shares a common node.
-The equivilent resistance is merely the sum of each resistance.
+The equivalent resistance is merely the sum of each resistance.
 For $n$ resistors in series:

 $$R_{eq}=\sum_{n=1}^N R_n$$

 #### Parallel Resistance Addition
-If two resistors are in paralle, that means it shares two common nodes.
+If two resistors are in parallel, that means it shares two common nodes.
 The equivilent resistance is the product of each resistance divided by their sum.
 For $n$ resistors in parallel:

 $$\frac{1}{R_{eq}}=\frac{1}{R_{1}} + \frac{1}{R_{2}} + \ldots + \frac{1}{R_{n}}$$